sandza201/simple-blog/README.md

 ## How to Use

 ### 1. **User Registration and Login**
    - **Registration**: Upon visiting the website, click on the **Register** button.
-Fill out the registration form with your details (name, email, password) and submit.
+Fill out the registration form with your details (name, email, password) and submit the form to create a new account.
-   - **Login**: Once registered, you can log in with your email and password by clicking the **Login** button.
+   - **Login**: Once registered, you can log in using your email and password by clicking the **Login** button.

+   - **Alternatively, use one of the pre-seeded test accounts**:
+     These accounts have been seeded for development and testing purposes.
+You can log in directly using the credentials below:

+     **Test User Account 1**:
+     ```yml
+     email: test@example.com
+     password: password
+     ```

+     **Test User Account 2**:
+     ```yml
+     email: test2@example.com
+     password: password
+     ```

+     Simply enter these credentials on the login page to access the application without needing to register a new account.

 ### 2. **CRUD Operations for Blog Posts**
    - After logging in, you will be redirected to your **Dashboard**.
 From here, you can manage your blog posts.
    - **Create a Post**: Navigate to **Posts** in the dashboard navigation and click on the **New Post** button to add a new blog post.
 You'll need to provide a title, body content, and select any relevant categories.
-   - **Read Posts**: You can view all posts in the **Feed** section.
-Each post displays the title, author name, creation date, and body content.
+   - **Read Posts**: You can view all posts in the **Feed** section by clicking **Home** from dashboard navigation.
+Each post displays the title, author name, creation date, body content and comments.
-   - **Edit a Post**: On your posts list, click the **Edit** button next to a post to modify it.
+   - **Edit a Post**: On your posts list in dashboard, click the **Edit** button next to a post to modify it.
    - **Delete a Post**: You can delete a post by clicking the **Delete** button.

 ### 3. **Comments**
    - **Post a Comment**: If you're logged in, you can post a comment on any blog post.
-Simply scroll to the comment section at the bottom of the post and type your comment.
+Simply scroll to the comment section at the bottom of the post in **Feed** and type your comment.
    - **Delete Your Comment**: You can delete only your own comments by clicking the **Delete** button next to your comment.

 ### 4. **Categories**